 - Fund the cost growth in EMD through same-year zero base transfers (ZBTs) of program procurement funds.

 - Continue to deliver nine EMD and 339 production aircraft , but eliminate the requirement for Pre-Production Verification (PPV) aircraft.
 There were to have been four PPV aircraft.
-Increase system maturity relative to the production ramp rate (there will be six fewer production aircraft at the end of Low-Rate Initial Production (LRIP).
+Increase system maturity relative to the production ramp rate (there would be six fewer production aircraft at the end of Low-Rate Initial Production (LRIP).